Deatsville, Alabama

 Deatsville is a town in Elmore County, Alabama, United States.
 Although Deatsville initially incorporated in 1903, it lapsed at some point after the 1910 U.S. Census and did not appear again as incorporated until 2000.
 As of the 2020 census, the population was 1,679.

 Geography

-Deatsville is located in western Elmore County and eastern Autauga County at (32.593958, -86.393454).
+Deatsville is located in western Elmore County and eastern Autauga County.
 It is bordered to the west by Autauga County and to the south by the city of Millbrook.
 Portions of the town also sit at the edge of Jordan Lake.

 Alabama State Route 143 passes through the center of Deatsville, leading northwest 22 mi to Clanton and southeast 8 mi to Elmore.
 Montgomery, the state capital, is 23 mi to the south.

 According to the U.S. Census Bureau, Deatsville has a total area of 12.16 km2, of which 12.08 km2 is land and 0.08 km2, or 0.67%, is water.